MIGRAINES & DISABILITY BENEFITS

 The SSA will also consider descriptions about your migraines from you and your family and friends.
 Also, keep a daily journal that documents how often and how long your headaches last.
 This can be used as evidence for your case.

 Additionally, your family and friends can write statements about how often you experience headaches.
 They can also write about how severe your symptoms are and how often your migraines confine you to bed.
-Find out more here about RFC and along with older age proves you cannot work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC along with older age proves you cannot work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 HOW TO APPLY FOR BENEFITS FOR YOUR MIGRAINES